dmulholl/dotfiles/templates/python/readme.md

-# Python Application Template
+# Python Template

-This is a Python application template.
+This is a Python project template.